storesafe/cordova-sqlcipher-adapter/README.md

 - Not tested with Crosswalk (Android)
 - Database triggers as described above - known to be broken for Android
 - UNICODE characters not fully tested in the Windows Universal (8.1) version
-- FTS3/FTS4 support needs to be tested, may be missing or incomplete on certain target platforms.
 - JOIN needs to be tested more.

 ## Other versions